menpo/menpo/README.md

 will install all libraries that numpy requires to build.
-The libraries will definitely be sufficient to build the version of numpy that ships with your version of Ubuntu - and hopefully will be sufficient for the (newer) version of numpy pip will download for you when installing pybug.
+The libraries will definitely be sufficient to build the version of numpy that ships with your version of Ubuntu - and hopefully will be sufficient for the (newer) version of numpy pip will download for you when installing Menpo.

 Direct System Dependencies
 --------------------------

-This table lists all libraries that are direct dependendencies of PyBug itself.
+This table lists all libraries that are direct dependendencies of Menpo itself.

 <table>
   <tr>